The Golden Child: Critical response

-On Rotten Tomatoes, the film has an approval rating of 22% based on 27 reviews, with an average rating of 4.3/10.
+On Rotten Tomatoes, the film has an approval rating of 21% based on 28 reviews, with an average rating of 4.4/10.
 On Metacritic, the film has a score of 37 out of 100, based on reviews from 12 critics, indicating "generally unfavorable reviews".
 Audiences surveyed by CinemaScore gave the film an average grade of "B" on an A+ to F scale.

 Roger Ebert of Chicago Sun-Times gave the film three out of four stars, and stated: "The Golden Child may not be the Eddie Murphy movie we were waiting for, but it will do.
 It is funnier, more assured and more tailored to Murphy than Beverly Hills Cop and it shows a side of his comic persona that I don't think has been much appreciated: his essential underlying sweetness.
 Murphy's comedy is not based on hurt and aggression, but on affection and an understanding that comes from seeing right through the other characters."

 In his TV Movies and Video Guide, Leonard Maltin cited the film as a BOMB (his lowest possible rating): "A top candidate for the worst megahit of all time...Charlotte Lewis gives a wooden performance even for an ex-model; entire reels go by with hardly a chuckle.
 A box-office smash - but have you ever met anyone who says they liked it?"
 Janet Maslin of The New York Times seemed to agree, describing the picture as a "comedy without laughs".

 Writer Dennis Feldman was disappointed with the film and thought they should have taken the script more seriously "but instead, everybody wanted to make an Eddie Murphy comedy" and was critical of director Michael Ritchie "it's not what the director should have done—and he didn't even do it that well, either."

 Charles Dance (who played the villain Sardo Numspa) said: "I thought I'd quite like to do a film with Eddie Murphy because he makes me laugh.
 The character was villainous, but he was a comic villain as far as I was concerned, and I hadn't done a film like that before.
 I don't think as an actor you should back off from any experience, so I thought, 'OK, we'll try this.'
-And I did it, and I know that it’s played over and over again and a lot of devotees of that kind of thing say it's their favorite film.
+And I did it, and I know that it's played over and over again and a lot of devotees of that kind of thing say it's their favorite film.
 It was fun.
 I enjoyed doing it."

+The film was nominated for best fantasy film at the Saturn Awards.